jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

     ls: cannot access '/etc/alternatives/hh': No such file or directory~
     # the slaves `gg` and `hh` don't exist anymore

-### What happens if the master name is currently linked to this path?
+### What happens if the master name currently points to this path?

 The master name will be either: